 USDA to Survey Sheep and Goat Operations

-"Interest in sheep and goat data continues to grow with increased diversification in agriculture and consumer demands," said Joe Prusacki, director of the NASS statistics division.
-"The sheep and goat inventory survey provides producers the opportunity to report the latest information on conditions and trends in the industry."
+“Interest in sheep and goat data continues to grow with increased diversification in agriculture and consumer demands,” said Joseph Prusacki, NASS National Operations Division Director.
+“The Sheep and Goat Survey gives producers the opportunity to report the latest information on conditions and trends in the industry.”

 Prusacki noted that, as is the case with all NASS surveys, information provided by respondents is confidential by law.

-NASS will publish the survey results in February 2014, in the Sheep and Goats report.
+NASS will publish the survey results January 30, 2015, in the Sheep and Goats report.
+This and all NASS reports are available online at www.nass.usda.gov.